Office of Financial Aid

-Roddy Scholarship applicants considered for this one scholarship, which covers up to tuition, fees, room and board costs, must aspire to a career in the medical profession.
+Roddy Scholarship covers up to tuition, fees, room and board costs.
+Students must aspire to a career in the medical profession.
 Consideration is based on outstanding academic achievement in high school.
 No separate application is required to be considered for this award.
-The Roddy Scholarship is only awarded to first-year students who reside in the United States.
+There is only one Roddy Scholarship available each year and it is only awarded to first-year students who reside in the United States.

 Feinstein Scholarship Scholarships are up to $5,000 and are awarded to a select group of students who demonstrate a significant commitment to community service, a proven record of community involvement, and a strong high school academic record.
 Accepted students who have declared a major in Public and Community Service Studies are invited to apply for this award.